puppetlabs/puppetlabs-postgresql/README.md

 * Do you want/need to allow remote connections?
     * If yes, what about TCP connections?
-* Would you prefer to work around your current firewall setiings or overwrite some of them?
+* Would you prefer to work around your current firewall settings or overwrite some of them?
-* How would you like to structure your superuser?
+* How restrictive do you want the database superuser's permissions to be?

-Your answers to these questions will determine how many variables you will want to utilize in your configuration.
+Your answers to these questions will determine which of the module's parameters you'll want to specify values for.

 ###Configuring the server

 The main configuration you’ll need to do will be around the `postgresql::server` class.
 The default parameters are reasonable, but fairly restrictive regarding permissions for who can connect and from where.
-To manage a PostgreSQL server with sane defaults, login via,
+To manage a PostgreSQL server with sane defaults:

-    $sudo -u postgres psql

-Then:

 	include postgresql::server